korobochkin/bbpress-permalinks-with-id/plugin/readme.txt

 = That this plugin do? =

 Simply adds few rewrite rules.
-If you deactivate and remove plugin and after that flush rewrite rules there is no stuff (garbage) after this plugin in database.
+If you deactivate or remove plugin and after that flush rewrite rules there is no stuff (garbage) after this plugin in database.

 == Changelog ==